casutton/bayes-qnet/README.md

 (unfortunately this part is from memory)

 To test if you have compiled correctly, you can run the unit tests.
-These are all in the +src/+ directory and their names begin with +test_+.
+These are all in the `src/` directory and their names begin with `test_`.
 Why I decided not to put them in separate directory, who knows.

 The most important one is test_qnet.py.
 So just